 - Deceased full name and maiden name (if applicable)

 - Any government benefits that the Deceased was receiving

 - Deceased occupation (and Husband’s occupation if deceased is a married women)

 - Name and date of birth of any surviving Widow/Widower

 - Informant’s Full name, what qualified them to register the death (Relationship), Home Address

 -Registrar’s Certificate for Burial or Cremation (This form needs to be given to the Funeral Director)

--Certified copy of an Entry (Commonly known as the Death Certificate) – These come at a cost of £11 per copy (Your Funeral Director does not need a copy of this)
+-Certified copy of an Entry (these come at a cost of £11 per copy)

--BD8 Notification of death – This will allow the cancellation of any Pension or benefits the Deceased may have had
+-BD8 Notification of death – This will allow the cancellation of any Pensions or government benefits the Deceased may have had.

 -Give you a unique reference number to use the Tell Us Once service online or by phone